mason-noble/CreativeCoding1HW/Week9/README.md

-This is my Week 9 Homework for Creative Coding I.
+This is my Week 9 Homework for Creative Coding I. I'll be drawing myself with simple shapes.